syntaxsurge/pack-trace/docs/youtube-demo-script.md

 ## 12. Outro (7:30–7:50)
 - Shot: supOS dashboard and Pack‑Trace `/batches/[id]` side‑by‑side
+- VO: “Thanks to the NodeOps template, this exact stack is repeatable in one click for reviewers and customers alike.”
 - VO: “supOS runs live operations; Hedera provides the public, immutable custody trail.
 Together they answer: where it was—and whether it was handled safely.”

 ---